Infant Mental Health Dual Title Program

 To obtain the IMH-DT, students must first be formally admitted to Wayne State University and pursuing a doctoral degree in Social Work, Psychology or Nursing.
 Following admission to the major program students should contact their academic advisor and Carla Barron to discuss incorporating the IMH-DT into their Plan of Work and to complete a Graduate Change of Status form.
 Students admitted into the IMH-DT must maintain a 3.0 grade point average or higher in their infant mental health courses.

 Following admission to the Wayne State University MSW program, students interested in obtaining the IMH-DT are required to complete a written application.
 Applications are accepted throughout the year, with a deadline of April 1st to be considered for an Infant Mental Health Advanced Field Placement beginning in the Fall semester of the same year.
-Applications will be reviewed beginning February 1st.
 Interested students should submit their applications early.

 MSW applicants must complete the IMH-DT application and submit it to Carla Barron, Clinical Coordinator of the IMH-DT.
 It is recommended that potential applicants attend an informational meeting to learn about the IMH-DT requirements and the field of IMH prior to submitting their application.
-These meetings will be held periodically throughout February and March.
+These meetings will be held periodically in February and March.

 Due to the advanced field placement requirement, acceptance into the IMH-DT will be limited so to ensure that all MSW/IMH-DT students are placed within high-quality, infant mental health focused programs.

 Applicants will be notified as soon as possible on their acceptance into the MSW/IMH-DT.
 Upon admission, students should contact their academic advisor and Carla Barron to discuss incorporating the dual-title into their Plan of Work and to complete a Change of Status form.
-Students admitted to the IMH-DT will be required to attend a policies and procedures meeting upon being admitted.
-This meeting will be held in May.
 Students admitted into the IMH-DT must maintain a 3.0 grade point average or higher in their infant mental health courses.